 For everyone:

 Valentine’s Day is not just a holiday for couples — it’s a perfect opportunity to spread your love to your loyal customers.
-Add a little personalization to your campaign and show your subscribers and customers they mean a lot to you.
+Add a little personalization to your campaign and show your subscribers and customers that they mean a lot to you.

 Below is a great example of a personalized email by RitualsCo we found on Really Good Emails.
 It invites subscribers to reminisce about their time with the brand and shows unique statistics on each subscriber’s activity.
 It will definitely make your customers feel unique and special!

 Save your customers’ time and give them ready-made lists with ideal gifts for their partners.
-This email will remove the shopping obstacles and prevent visitors from wandering around your website looking for suitable variants.
+This email will remove the shopping obstacles and prevent visitors from wandering around your website looking for suitable options.

 The most common approach is including a bunch of pictures and links to gifts for men and women, and gifts of different prices.
 But you can go beyond that.
 For example, add season-appropriate gifts or bestsellers — the latter is especially smart if you’re sending emails to first purchasers.
 Here’s a great example of this approach from Tata Harper.